WooCommerce vs Shopify

 • Winner: Tie

 • Wishlist.
-Shopify does not include wishlist capabilities by default, but there are a large number of free and paid apps on the Shopify app store that easily add that feature to your ecommerce business.
-Similarly, WooCommerce does not have wishlists by default, but there are a large number of wishlist WordPress plugins to choose from.
+Shopify does not include wishlist capabilities by default, but many free and paid apps on the Shopify app store quickly add that feature to your ecommerce business.
+Similarly, WooCommerce does not have wishlists by default, but many wishlist WordPress plugins exist.

 • Winner: Tie

 • Related and recommended.
-Both WooCommerce plugins and Shopify apps offer the ablity to suggest related and recommended products to your site customers.
+Both WooCommerce plugins and Shopify apps can suggest related and recommended products to your site customers.

 • Winner: Tie

 • Abandoned cart recovery.
-Abandonded cart recovery is included in Shopify plans, allowing customers to purchase abandoned orders without filling out their contact and shipping details a second time.
-Shopify also offers abandoned cart reminder emails if you choose.
+Abandoned cart recovery is included in Shopify plans, allowing customers to purchase abandoned orders without filling out their contact and shipping details a second time.
+Shopify also offers abandoned cart reminder emails.
 WooCommerce offers abandoned cart recovery features through plugins.

 • Winner: Shopify